joseandro/joseandro.github.io/content/posts/snarks_constructions/index.md

 # A general SNARK framework
 SNARK systems for general circuits are usually built using a combination of two ingredients:
 1. A **functional commitment scheme**: this is a cryptographic object.
-Its security rely on some cryptographic assumptions.
+Its security relies on some cryptographic assumptions.
 2. A suitable **interactive oracle proof (IOP)**: an information theoretic object, so no extra assumptions are required as these are mathematically proven theorems.

 ## Functional commitment schemes